1 in Sleep Product Research

 About 8% of memory foam mattress owners report sleeping hot.
 An additional 15% report their bed being warm, but at most times not uncomfortably so.
 In other words, the clear majority of memory foam mattress owners report no heat problems.

 Different memory foam mattress brands / models can have different foam density.
 Mattresses with higher density foam tend to have at least two times the number of heat retention reports than do mattresses with lower density foam.
-High foam density appears to result in less air flow through the foam and also envelopes the sleeper to a significant extent resulting in less heat dispersal.
+High foam density appears to allow less air flow through the foam and also envelopes the sleeper to a significant extent resulting in less heat dispersal.
 Learn more about how density affects memory foam bed characteristics in the Memory Foam Density Comparison.

 For how specific memory foam mattresses compare in density, see the Memory Foam Mattress Reviews - Summary.